davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     list.add("doc");
     list.add("doughy");
     list.add("dorky");
     list.remove("doc");
-    System.out.println(list.toString());
+    System.out.println(list);
     > [dopey, doughy, dorky]
     ```

-3. Now run the Tester code again.
-How many hops are you getting for the last line?
-It should be the same as adding all those elements to the tail.
+3. Once you've convinced yourself that your remove methods are working, try running the `Tester` code again.
+How many hops are you getting for the last line (removing the list from the tail)?
+Is it what you expect?

 <!--